 Grace Stewart (Nicole Kidman) lives with her two children in a remote country house shortly after the end of the Second World War.
 She hires three new housekeepers who soon discover there is something very strange about the house, Stewart and her children.

 Clearly influenced by The Innocents and The Haunting, The Others is a slow-burning chiller that offers a superb atmosphere and terrifying surprises.
 It also features a very memorable twist.

 Susan Hill wrote some spectacular gothic novels that made great use of the sinister quietness of the foggy British countryside.
 The finest of these is perhaps The Woman in Black which was adapted to the screen twice, once by Nigel Kneale for ITV (a wonderful and under-seen horror film) and again by Hammer Film Productions in 2012.

 Daniel Radcliffe plays Arthur Kipps, a lawyer who is tasked with settling the estate of the deceased owner of Eel Marsh House.
 The house is a sinister structure built onto a marsh, the rising water of which cuts it off from the rest of civilisation every evening.
 As he works away in the house’s grand rooms he begins to notice a sinister presence.

-This production is unarguably less subtle than the 1989 film, but is buoyed by a marvellous performance by Radcliffe who carries most of the film without dialogue.
-As with many modern ghost stories this gets a little noisy and senseless near the end, but for the most part the horror set pieces build great tension to their jump scares.
+This production is unarguably less subtle than the 1989 film but is buoyed by a marvelous performance by Radcliffe who carries most of the film without dialogue.
+As with many modern ghost stories, this gets a little noisy and senseless near the end, but for the most part, the horror set pieces build great tension to their jump scares.